Children and Adolescents with Emotional, Behavioral, and Mental Health Challenges

 in English and Spanish to promote staff wellness.
 CECMHC is part of the Georgetown University Center for Child and Human Development (GUCCHD).

-- Technical Assistance Center on Social Emotional Intervention for Young Children (TACSEI).
 Teaching tools, training materials, issue briefs, and research syntheses for early childhood educators, health professionals, administrators, and families about evidence-based practices to address social skills and challenging behavior in young children.
-The center is funded by the Department of Education.
+The center is funded by the Office of Special Education Programs.

 - Zero to Three.
 A wealth of research-based resources to promote early childhood mental health by supporting and strengthening families, communities, and those who work on behalf of infants and children from birth to age 3.
 Topics include challenging behavior, child maltreatment, impact of trauma, mental health screening and assessment, and building early childhood systems.

-- Also see the National Center for Children in Poverty (NCCP) report, Addressing the Mental Health Needs of Young Children in the Child Welfare System: What Every Policymaker Should Know (2010) and the Substance Abuse and Mental Health Services Administration (SAMHSA) brief, Addressing the Mental Health Needs of Young Children and Their Families (2010).
+- Also see the National Center for Children in Poverty (NCCP) report, Addressing the Mental Health Needs of Young Children in the Child Welfare System: What Every Policymaker Should Know (2010) and the Center of Excellence for Infant and Early Childhood Mental Health Consultation report Overview of the IECMHC Approach within the Early Childhood System*.

 - Department of Education (ED): Restraint and Seclusion.
 A resource guide, reports, and policies about the use of restraint and seclusion in public schools.